Smells Like Teen Spirit: Writing and recording

 "Smells Like Teen Spirit" was one of several songs written following Nirvana's first recording sessions with producer Butch Vig in 1990.
 Lead singer and guitarist Kurt Cobain began writing it a few weeks before recording their second album, Nevermind, in 1991.
 He said it was an attempt to write a song in the style of the Pixies, a band he admired:

 I was trying to write the ultimate pop song.
 I was basically trying to rip off the Pixies.
 I have to admit it.
 When I heard the Pixies for the first time, I connected with that band so heavily that I should have been in that band—or at least a Pixies cover band.
 We used their sense of dynamics, being soft and quiet and then loud and hard.

 When Cobain presented the song to his bandmates, it comprised just the main guitar riff and the chorus vocal melody.
 Cobain said the riff was "clichéd", similar to a riff by Boston or the Richard Berry song "Louie Louie".
 Bassist Krist Novoselic dismissed it as "ridiculous"; in response, Cobain made the band play it for an hour and a half.
 Eventually, Novoselic began playing it more slowly, inspiring drummer Dave Grohl to create the drum beat, which drew from disco artists such as the Gap Band.
 As a result, it is the only song on Nevermind to credit all three band members as writers.

-The title derives from a phrase written on Cobain's wall by his friend Kathleen Hanna, singer of the riot grrrl band Bikini Kill: "Kurt smells like Teen Spirit."
-Hanna meant that Cobain smelled like the deodorant Teen Spirit, which she and Tobi Vail, his then-girlfriend, had discovered during a trip to the grocery store.
+The title derives from a phrase coined by Cobain's friend Kathleen Hanna, singer of the riot grrrl band Bikini Kill: "Kurt smells like Teen Spirit."
+Hanna and Tobi Vail, Cobain's then-girlfriend, had been at a grocery store earlier in the day, discovered Teen Spirit deodorant, thought the name was funny and joked that various things "smelled like Teen Spirit".
+Later on, Hanna wrote the phrase in sharpie on Cobain's wall.
 Cobain said that he was unaware of the deodorant until months after the single was released, and had interpreted it as a revolutionary slogan, as they had been discussing anarchism and punk rock.

 Prior to the album recording, the band sent Vig demos for songs including "Teen Spirit".
 While the sound was distorted due to the band playing at a high volume, Vig felt it had promise.
 Vig and the band recorded "Smells Like Teen Spirit" at Sound City Studios in the Los Angeles, California neighborhood of Van Nuys in May 1991.
 Vig suggested changes to the arrangement, including moving a guitar ad lib to the chorus and shortening the chorus.
 The band recorded the basic track in three takes, and used the second take.
 Vig corrected some timing errors created by Cobain switching between his guitar effects pedals.
 Cobain recorded only three vocal takes; according to Vig, "I was lucky to ever get Kurt to do four takes."